sourcey/sourcey.com/source/2014-02-07-youtube-html5-embed-from-url-with-php.markdown

 ---
 # YouTube HTML5 Embed from URL with PHP

-Just a quick reference post for how to embed a YouTube video from a URL with PHP.
+Just a quick reference post for how to embed a YouTube video from a URL string with PHP.
-The following code includes some extra options to make the player more minimal (less youtube-y).
+The following code includes some extra options to make the player more minimal (less youtubey).

 ~~~ php
 <?php